google/WebFundamentals/src/content/en/fundamentals/push-notifications/display-a-notification.md

 * Don't put your website in the title or the body.
 Browsers include your domain in the notification so **don't duplicate it**.
-* Use all information you have available to you.
+* Use all the information that you have available.
 If you send a push message because someone sent a message to a user, rather than using a title of 'New Message' and body of 'Click here to read it.' use a title of 'John just sent a new message' and set the body of the notification to part of the message.

 ## Browsers and Feature Detection

-At the time of writing there is a pretty big disparity between Chrome and Firefox in terms of feature support for notifications.
+At the time of writing, there is a pretty big disparity between Chrome and Firefox in terms of feature support for notifications.

 Luckily, you can detect support for notification features by looking at the